 Limnos

-The east part of the island is flat but less populated, while the west part is more rocky and hilly.
+The east part of Limnos is flat, while the west one is mountainous and rocky.
 The capital Myrina is on the west coast and all kinds of shops and public services can be found there.
 It is a beautiful settlement dominated by a Venetian castle above the port, nicely illuminated at night.
-Around Myrina there are many large beaches with shallow water, some of them have developed as small resorts like Paralia Plateos and Thanos.
+Around Myrina there are many large beaches with shallow water, some of them have developed as small resorts like Plati and Thanos.
 The second largest village is Moudros, a small port in the southeast.
-Moudros has no beaches but the organized Havouli and Fanaraki are just a few kilometers from it and offer pleasant beach bars.
-Almost all beaches on Limnos are sandy and shallow, suitable for kids, except for the northeast beaches which are surfing spots.
-In the northwest part the beaches are mainly wild and not organized, the protected sand dunes are also in that area.
+Moudros is has no beaches but just 2 km away you can find the sandy shallow beaches of Havouli and Fanaraki.

 Sights and interesting places to visit on Limnos: